HighlanderLab/EUCARPIA2025BiometricsPlantBreeding/README.md

 # EUCARPIA 2025 Biometrics in Plant Breeding Conference & Satellite Workshop

 This is a repository hosting public information for the **EUCARPIA 2025 Biometrics conference** that will take place in Edinburgh 17-19th September 2025.
+The conference website incorporating this information is in development.

 **Venue for the conference**:
   * The Royal College of Physicians of Edinburgh (RCPE)